sbt/website/src/reference/04-Howto/03-Howto-Generating-Files.md

 Change `Compile` to `Test` to make it a test resource.

-**NOTE:** You should cache generated resources for efficiency to avoid regenerating them in every build.
-You can use `sbt.Tracked.{ inputChanged, outputChanged }` for it.
+**NOTE:** For the efficiency of the build, `resourceGenerators` should avoid regenerating resource files upon each call, and cache based on the input values using `sbt.Tracked.{ inputChanged, outputChanged }` etc instead.